University of Texas Defied Trends by Stepping Back to Consider Merits in "Eyes of Texas" Controversy

 “Together, we have the power to define what The Eyes of Texas expect of us, what they demand of us, and what standard they hold us to now.
 The Eyes of Texas should not only unite us, but hold all of us accountable to our institution’s core values.
 But we first must own the history.”

-In critical ways that approach makes far more rational sense than the contemporary, Savonarola-like fanaticism for cancelling, destroying, and outlawing everything that does not test out at a one-hundred percent purity.
+In critical ways that approach makes more rational sense than the contemporary, Savonarola-like fanaticism for cancelling, destroying, and outlawing everything that does not test out at one-hundred percent purity.
 If the rationale behind the destruction of the song was carried to its logical conclusion, the entire campus at Austin would have to be razed and re-built as a consequence of those ugly eras that came before and all those imperfect people who spent some ancient moment on her grounds.

-When looked at from that perspective, it makes more sense to reclaim what no longer belongs to the dusty past, and make them part of a better future.
-The best anyone can do with an immutable past is to learn the right lessons from it, while declaring an open-ended war on invisible links to bygone days leads only to more strife, and less understanding, in the present.
+When looked at from that perspective, it makes more sense to reclaim what no longer belongs to the dusty past and make them part of a better future.
+The best anyone can do with an immutable fact is to learn the right lessons from it, while declaring an open-ended war on invisible links to bygone days leads only to more strife, and less understanding, in the present.